Teaching Inferences through Worksheets

 Types of Making Inferences Worksheets

-As students progress to working independently, there are different types of making inferences worksheets they can complete.
+As students progress to working independently, they can complete various inference worksheets.

 Worksheets with scenarios may be one of the best ways to teach students how to make inferences.
 By using scenarios, students can relate to the situation being described.
-Students will then pull in what they have read about, in order to answer inference-based questions.
+Students will then draw on what they have read to answer inference-based questions.

 Making inferences is all about taking what one already knows and adding in what is being taught.
-Drawing conclusions means to make inferences and figure out what makes the most sense.
+Drawing conclusions means making inferences and figuring out what makes the most sense.
 In many situations, there may be more than one correct answer.
-In these worksheets, students may tell the moral of the story, the theme, or why a character is making a certain decision.
+In these worksheets, students may identify the moral of the story, the theme, or explain why a character makes a certain decision.

 In a story, there is only so much time to build character traits.
 However, students can make inferences in order to truly get to know the characters.
 Students can be given short passages focused on characters.
-Then, they can look at the words the character says, the actions of the character, and what other characters say about the character being examined.
-Students will be able to take what they already know about character traits, such as what it means to be kind, and bring in evidence from the passage in order to build knowledge about a character.
+Then they can look at the words the character says, the character’s actions, and what other characters say about the character under examination.
+Students will be able to draw on what they already know about character traits, such as what it means to be kind, and use evidence from the passage to build knowledge about a character.

 Making Inferences Reading Worksheets

 There are so many types of reading worksheets that students can use to make inferences.
-These can be used for text-dependent questions, defining new vocabulary with pre-existing knowledge on prefixes and suffixes, tracking character traits, and making connections with other texts, such as well-known children’s stories.
+These can be used for text-dependent questions, defining new vocabulary using pre-existing knowledge of prefixes and suffixes, tracking character traits, and making connections to other texts, such as well-known children’s stories.

 To get started on lesson planning, head over to Kirsten’s Kaboodle to sign up for a freebie on making inferences!